 Support for customers making claims or already receiving claims benefits

-- Establishing a dedicated team of experts across our Claims and Health Services functions to develop practical claims solutions for customers and to support claims managers with technical advice, including guidance on collecting medical evidence and other requests of our customers.
+- Establishing a dedicated team of experts across our Claims and Health Services functions to develop practical claims solutions for customers and to support claims consultants with technical advice, including guidance on collecting medical evidence and other requests of our customers.

 - We understand that some customers may find it difficult to collect certain information required to process or assess their claim, either due to social distancing, self-isolation or other matters, so we will continue to listen, and be flexible and pragmatic in our approach.

 - For income protection claims where we know a customer’s medical condition or incapacity is likely to continue in the short term, our team has started to schedule benefit payments up to the next three months.
 We are able to schedule future income protection benefit payments for up to three months, within the limitations of your policy, to ensure customers have confidence they will receive their benefits in advance and on time.